OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/data-lake-analytics/data-lake-analytics-manage-use-python-sdk.md

 ## <a name="create-a-new-python-script"></a>Hozzon létre egy új Python-parancsfájl

-Illessze be az alábbi kódot a parancsfájlba:
+Illessze be a kódját hello parancsfájlba a következő hello:

 ```python
 ## Use this only for Azure AD service-to-service authentication